defunctzombie/node-book/README.md

 To recreate the default logger we can use the builtin decorators.

+While node-logger can be used to do your logging directly, it is meant to be thinly wrapped and adapted to your project's needs.

 ```
 // this will create a default blank logger for us
 // a blank logger just has the panic, error, etc... methods and nothing else